rcardin/http4s-tutorial/README.md

 ### Headers and Cookies

-In the previous section we saw that http4s inserts in the response some preconfigured headers.
-However, it's possible to add many other headers, during the response creation:
+In the previous section, we saw that http4s inserts in the response some preconfigured headers.
+However, it's possible to add many other headers during the response creation:

 ```scala
 Ok(Director("Zack", "Snyder").asJson, Header("My-Custom-Header", "value"))
 ```

-In addition, the http4s library provides a lot of common HTTP headers in the package `org.http4s.headers`:
+In addition, the http4s library provides a lot of standard HTTP headers in the package `org.http4s.headers`:

 ```scala
 import org.http4s.headers.`Content-Encoding`
 Ok(`Content-Encoding`(ContentCoding.gzip))
 ```

 Cookies are nothing more than a more complex form of HTTP Header, called `Set-Cookie`.
 Again, the http4s library gives us an easy way to deal with cookies in responses.
 However, unlike the headers, we set the cookies after the response creation:

 ```scala
 Ok().map(_.addCookie(ResponseCookie("My-Cookie", "value")))
 ```

-Obviously, we can instantiate a new `ResponseCookie` giving to the constructor all the additional information needed by a cookie, such as expiration, the secure flag, httpOnly, flag, etc.
+Obviously, we can instantiate a new `ResponseCookie`, giving the constructor all the additional information needed by a cookie, such as expiration, the secure flag, httpOnly, flag, etc.

 ## Encoding and Decoding Http Body

 ### Access to the Request Body

 So, we should know everything we need to match routes.
 Now, it's time to understand how to decode and encode structured information associated with the body of a `Request` or of a `Response`.

-As we initially said, we want to let our application to expose an API to add a new `Director` in the system.
+As we initially said, we want to let our application expose an API to add a new `Director` in the system.
 Such an API will look something similar to the following:

 ```
 POST /directors